-The University of Waikato's Media Policy governs interactions between staff and the media.
-The guidelines set out in this appendix to the policy provide additional information to assist staff to maintain and develop effective relations with media.
+The University of Waikato's Media Policy governs contact between staff and media.
+The guidelines provide additional practical information to help you work effectively with journalists.

 Interacting with the Media